-Going out there is no other.Coming back there is no trace.Though we must love one another,whose is the beloved’s face?
-Start from wherever you wish to,you cannot end up in a different place.Scrutinise carefully the mirrors around you,all that you … Continue reading
+Going out there is no other,coming back there is no trace.Though we must love one another,whose is the beloved’s face?
+Start from wherever you think you wish to,you cannot end up in a different place.Examine carefully the mirrors around you.All … Continue reading

 He turned his back on the graveyardand with the sad songshe had taken downinto the stiff clay of the underworldlike root-fingersstill singing in his ears,walked towards the future.
 Before him floatedher death mask,warmed by the pale fireof yesterday’s desire.
 Fire … Continue reading